Bidirectional Push Notifications for Large Message Payloads

 Check out the documentation with a full Objective-C tutorial for implementing APNS into your PubNub application.
 The tutorial includes an APNS architecture overview, how to set up an Apple and PubNub environment, and building and testing your APNS application.

-PubNub Data Streams for Push Notifications and Bidirectional Communication
+PubNub Data Streams for Mobile Push Notifications and Bidirectional Communication

 - A low-latency bi-directional notification solution that can be delivered to any mobile device.